shard-org/sharc/README.md

-shard is still in a VERY EARLY STAGE, like not even usable yet
+shard is still at a VERY EARLY STAGE, like not even usable yet
 If you like this concept then PLEASE help out
 I cant do it all by myself.. :/

 Our Discord: https://discord.gg/z3Qnr87e7c
 for **contributing** ^^^

-We've also got a website now! https://shardlang.org/
-Although it does need full rework..
-Hey any frontend devs?

 # Features
 - Fine grained low level access to hardware features, like registers, syscalls, interrupts
 - No "safety features" preventing you from doing what you want
-- Keep the syntax and language terse, yet clear and concise
+- Terse, yet clear and concise syntax and language
 - Simple macro system allowing for functions as well as "search and replace"
 - Customizable compiler verbs and build scripts, all in-language
+- Unique features like: *Label Attributes*, *Typed Operators*, and *Anonymous Labels*

 # Non-Features
 - Do not strife for cross-platform compatibility.
 As hardware features are exposed to the user code becomes inherently incompatible